-The call for transformative change also comes against a background of significant pressures on community-based health and social care; overloaded and under invested services struggling to cope day-to-day and to recruit and retain staff to work within it.
+The call for transformative change also comes against a background of significant pressures on community-based health and social care services; overloaded and under invested services struggling to cope day-to-day and to recruit and retain staff to work within it.
 These are significant and complex challenges which require sustained, supportive and multi-dimensional approaches with a focus on those individuals working in the system and improved outcomes for patients delivered through effective, high quality of care.
 One key component is the building of leadership capacity and capability in general practice alongside its wider neighbourhood/locality teams.

-Primary care is a complex landscape and there are multiple agencies and stakeholders involved – the Triumvirate programme offers an innovative approach to enable multi professional teams to learn and work together to become a collaborative team of change agents delivering positive impacts for the individual, team, practice and wider locality.
+Primary care is a complex landscape and there are multiple agencies and stakeholders involved – the Triumvirate Programme offers an innovative approach to enable multi professional teams to learn and work together to become a collaborative team of change agents delivering positive impacts for the individual, team, practice and wider locality.

 What does Triumvirate achieve for your practice?

 The innovative Triumvirate primary care leadership and change agent programme is designed to enable a team of three multi-professional practitioners from your primary care practice to become a collaborative team of change agents.
 The leadership and improvement science tools and resources you will gain as part of the programme will enable you to transform your organisation, thrive as you face change challenges, transform your systems/processes and create an enhanced collaborative team approach.

 The science of how this is achieved begins with your three primary care leaders themselves, developing them together to become your cohesive collaborative change agent team.
 The programme will engage them in applying the learning and change toolkit with wider practice colleagues so that your entire organisation becomes part of this programme and benefits from the learning.

 The ultimate return on investment for your practice is not only transforming the individuals on the programme and your wider practice colleagues, but also in advancing a collaborative organisational change project of your choice, which will focus on sustainable transformational change and help you to prepare for the demands of the future.